A fairer world for everyone: the fight for women’s rights is unfinished business.

 Khadija Saye: in this space we breathe

-Your ticket for Unfinished Business: The Fight for Women’s Rights also includes admission to Khadija Saye: in this space we breathe, a display of nine powerfully evocative self-portraits by the Gambian-British artist that explore traditions of spirituality, and mark Saye’s concern with ‘how trauma is embodied in the black experience’.
+The Unfinished Business exhibition contains work by the Gambian-British artist Khadjia Saye.
+You can see more of her work in Khadija Saye: in this space we breathe, a display of nine powerfully evocative self-portraits that explore traditions of spirituality, and mark Saye’s concern with ‘how trauma is embodied in the black experience’.
 Saye and her mother tragically died in the Grenfell fire in 2017.

 This display commemorates Saye’s enduring artistic legacy.